10 Tips to Prepare for a Phone Interview (Before and During the Call)

 9- Send Thank You Email

-Once the interview is over, send a thank-you email.
-A thank-you email should reiterate your interest in the position and highlight a key point from your interview conversation.
+After the interview, send a short thank-you email.
+It should repeat your interest in the role and mention one key point from your conversation to make it personal and memorable.

 10- Prepare for the Next Steps